Riopradheep007/Restaurant-Sentiment-Analysis-using-Natural-Language-Processing/README.md

 This project is divided into two part:

- 1.Training the model using machine learning.
+ 1. Training the model using machine learning.

  2. Building and hosting a Streamlit web app on Heroku
-     - User have to enter their reviews in the text area
+     - User have to enter their reviews in the text area.
-     - After entered  the review displayed the output the review is Positive or Negative
+     - After entered  the review displayed the output the review is Positive or Negative.

+## Installation

+The Code is written in Python 3.7.
+If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
+If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+To install the required packages and libraries, run this command in the project directory after cloning the repository: